 Spitsbergen via the Faroes and Jan Mayen is the ideal location for first-time guests to the polar regions, as it allows you to witness some of the most remote islands on Earth while observing their unique culture.
 Consult a professional expedition team to help you create the perfect itinerary, including the top destinations in the region.

-A cruise will offer you a chance to encounter iconic arctic wildlife living in the region, such as whales and seabirds.
+Arctic adventure cruises will offer you a chance to encounter iconic arctic wildlife living in the region, such as whales, seals and seabirds.
 Sailing across the North Atlantic allows you to witness numerous destinations of Fair Isle, the Faroe Islands, Jan Mayen and Spitsbergen.

 Alaska’s Inside Passage